 Now it’s time to complete the circuit so that the LED lights up.
 Press the outer positive side of the card against the inner negative arm to and see the birthday candle glow on the cake!

-These are two of the several modules that are offered as part of the fantastic STEM/STEAM learning process offered at https://wizkidsclub.com/courses.
+These are two of the several modules that are offered as part of the fantastic STEM/STEAM electronic projects for kids learning process offered at https://wizkidsclub.com/courses.

 Login and explore more with a FREE 7-DAYs trial period and let your kids love learning different aspects of science and technology as they also give vent to their artistic sides!